 This takes the emotion out of deploying capital and prevents your future returns being heavily biased by when you luckily/unluckily parted with your cash.
 It also means you’ll be at least partially invested on the best days in the future.

 What should you buy?
 If you know what you’re doing or prefer to go it alone, a common strategy is to simply invest in the brands and products you know and love.

 Companies like Nike, Louis Vuitton Moet Hennessy, Spotify, Apple, Gucci’s parent company Kering and/or Paypal for example, all trade on global exchanges every day.
 Alternatively, outsource the work to a registered investment advisor (like me) and they can assist you in building a portfolio that meets your personal needs, objectives and risk profile.

 They’ll also be there to help you manage and track your investment in a tax-effective way.

 Or just buy some broad-based market exposure using an Exchange Traded Fund (ETF) that will closely track one of the many stock market indices around the world.
 Some of the major indices include the ASX 200, the S&P 500 and the MSCI All World Index.

 Regardless of what you choose, you’ll need an account with a stockbroker or intermediary with access to local and international shares.
 This might be available through your bank (Commsec, NABTrade etc.) or you might like to drop me an email (firstname.lastname@example.org) and our team at Seneca can help you make a start.

-Luke Laretive is the CEO and investment advisor at Seneca, he provides clients with a weekly note, which you can access here.
+Luke provides clients with a daily note, which you can access here.